rguy-deloitte/poc-frontend/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Elsa Workflows

+You'll need Elsa running on port 13000 to run the Workflow Tasks page as it needs to connect to Elsa to initiate and update workflow tasks.

+## Finding your way around

+The bulk of the pages are in the 'pages' folder; the directories match the routing.
+Any static data (not coming from APIs) is stored within the 'data' folder.

+There are some layouts stored in 'components/layouts'.
+Here you'll find the global page layout as well as different form group layouts.

+For the forms themselves, the form used in the PRRA/ASA example is found at 'components/forms/prra'.
+Within this folder you'll find the form component as well as the data schema and the UI schema.
+The form inputs can be found in 'components/inputs' with a folder for each input type.
+An input component consists of a controller, the input component as well as a tester.
+The tester scores the input component's suitability for use depending on the configuration of the schemas (i.e. text and multiline would score the textarea component higher than the text input).

+## Plugins

+GOVUK Frontend and GOVUK React have been installed to give access to a library of ready-to-use GDS components as well as access to the full set of styles and scripts.

+The forms engine uses JSON Forms (https://jsonforms.io/)

+FuseJS (https://fusejs.io/) is used for the fuzzy search found on the Search and Chronology pages.

+ChartJS (https://www.chartjs.org/) is used for the graphs found on the Dashboard page.

+React Big Calendar (https://github.com/jquense/react-big-calendar) is used on the Calendar page.

 ## Learn More